MoMoWan/codal-libopencm3/README.md

 ## Building With Visual Studio Code and PlatformIO

-The project may also be build in Visual Studio Code with PlatformIO extension for quick testing.
+The project may also be built in Visual Studio Code with PlatformIO extension for quick testing.

-Launch Visual Studio Code and open the workspace file `workspace.code-workspace`

-Steps to download this repository:
+To download this repository:

 ```cmd
 git clone https://github.com/lupyuen/codal-libopencm3